 Successful stargazing depends on acclimating one's eyes to total darkness so that very faint objects can be seen with the naked eye.
 Ambient light prevents one's eyes from adjusting to the dark.
 It is my hope that all homeowners will shield outside lights so that they shine downward, where the light is needed, and not upward or in all directions.
-The first-hand experience of the universe that we can have in this valley is increasingly rare in our age.
+These first-hand experiences of the universe that we have in this valley are increasingly rare in our age.

 The Pitkin County Land Use Code LUC 7.20.140 provides specific guidance on exterior lighting:

 "Briefly, exterior lights must be shielded and/or directed so that the bulb is not visible from the property line."

 I would also add that it is not necessary--or advisable from a stargazer's perspective--to illuminate the night sky!
 The Land Use Code goes into more detail and provides excellent examples of shielded lighting.

 On New Year's Eve at midnight, the brightest star in the sky, Sirius, reaches its highest point in the heavens.
 Called the star's midnight culmination, this event happens once every year.
 Sirius is the bright star below and to the left of the constellation Orion.